 2.6.
 Getty Images

-Getty Images is huge, istockphotos above is the smaller version.
-There are photos galore but plenty of illustration too covering all subject areas.
-The same advanced filters as istock will help you navigate through the masses.
-However, with such a choice come expense with a single small image download being $150 although these become slightly cheaper if you buy packs.
+Getty Images is huge, iStockPhotos above is the smaller version.
+There are photos galore but plenty of illustrations to cover all subject areas.
+The same advanced filters as iStock will help you navigate through the masses.
+However, with such a choice comes expense with a single small image download being $150 although these become slightly cheaper if you buy packs.

 - high quality